 In a nutshell, digital twins can be effectively deployed to improve any manufacturing process, equipment, or system across any industry.

 There are different types of digital twins that can be deployed.
 Though the core idea of a Digital-Twin is enabling real-time operation monitoring and simulation of performance, there are also various other associated use cases based on the type of the DT.

 This type of digital twin provides the look and feel of its physical entity, but also provides the ability to control from afar.
-In the post-COVID world, the operational twin provides great advantage to understand and address operations and maintenance issues from any remote location in real time.
+In the post-COVID world, the operational twin provides a great advantage to understand and address operations and maintenance issues from any remote location in real-time.

 An Intelligent Twin is powered with Data-Analytics, AI, and ML.
 They are designed to predict and forecast operational and maintenance insights through real-time simulations and present them through dashboards, heat-maps, and other visual means of visual representation of intelligence.

 These twins are extremely useful for reliability focused organizations where outages and performance shortcomings need to predicted well ahead of time and addressed comprehensively.
 Insights from intelligent twins for similar machines can be obtained to enhance prediction and troubleshooting.